-11. ADVERTISING
+13. ADVERTISING

-- 11.1 With the exception of a private resident selling their private vehicle immediately outside their residential address on residential zoned land that is not adjacent to a State Highway, no person shall, without the prior written permission of an authorised officer, stop or park any vehicle on any road, or on any public place, for the principal purpose of advertising that vehicle for sale or storing that vehicle pending its sale. - 11.2 No person shall stop or park any vehicle to which or upon which an advertising sign is attached, without the prior written permission of an authorised officer, on any road or any land under the control of Council, for the sole purpose of advertising a business, or for promoting any function or event or any organisation or political candidate.
-This provision does not apply to the parking of any trade vehicle on any road in the normal course of business.
+- 13.1.
+A private resident may sell one private vehicle immediately outside their residential address on residential zoned land that is not adjacent to a State Highway. - 13.2.
+With the exception of sales under section 12.1 no person shall, without the prior written permission of an authorised officer, stop or park any vehicle on any road or public place for the principal purpose of advertising that vehicle for sale or storing that vehicle pending its sale.

-12. VEHICLE CROSSINGS
+14. VEHICLE CROSSINGS

-- 12.1 Any person wishing to construct, repair, remove or widen any vehicular crossing shall first obtain a permit from the Council. - 12.2 An authorised officer may require information reasonably necessary for the proper consideration of the application. - 12.3 All new vehicle crossings shall have their location and design approved by an authorised officer and shall be constructed by a Council approved contractor. - 12.4 All costs associated with the construction, repair, relocation and maintenance of a vehicle crossing shall be the responsibility of the owner or owners of the property or properties benefitting from that vehicle crossing except when Council has decided to make repairs or replacement of the associated footpath due to normal wear and tear or to upgrade the footpath. - 12.5 A permit issued by the Council under section 12.1 of this Bylaw may be subject to conditions regarding location, design, dimensions and materials. - 12.6 Council reserves the right, in the event that an authorised officer determines that the current condition or location of an access/accesses is to the detriment of road safety, to give written notice to the property owner(s) to undertake repairs or relocate an access within a specified period of time. - 12.7 Failure to complete the works as instructed by Council or its authorised officer within the notified time period, will result in the works being undertaken on behalf of Council, by a Council approved contractor.
+- 14.1.
+Any person wishing to construct, repair, remove or widen any vehicular crossing shall first obtain a permit from the Council. - 14.2.
+An authorised officer may require information reasonably necessary for the proper consideration of the application. - 14.3.
+All new vehicle crossings shall have their location and design approved by an authorised officer and shall be constructed by a Council approved contractor. - 14.4.
+All costs associated with the construction, repair, relocation, and maintenance of a vehicle crossing shall be the responsibility of the owner or owners of the property or properties benefitting from that vehicle crossing, except when Council has decided to make repairs or replacement of the associated footpath due to normal wear and tear or to upgrade the footpath.
+In this situation Council will be responsible for the costs associated with the construction, repair, relocation, and maintenance of the portion affected by regular maintenance. - 14.5.
+A permit issued by the Council under section 14.1 of this Bylaw may be subject to conditions regarding location, design, dimensions, and materials. - 14.6.
+In the event that an authorised officer determines that the current condition or location of an access/accesses is to the detriment of road safety Council may issue a

+- written notice requiring the property owner(s) to undertake repairs or relocate an access within a specified period of time. - 14.7.
+Failure to complete the works as instructed by Council or its authorised officer within the notified time period will result in the works being undertaken on behalf of Council, by a Council approved contractor.
 All related costs shall be recovered from the property owner or owners.

-13. TEMPORARY VEHICLE CROSSINGS
+15. TEMPORARY VEHICLE CROSSINGS

-13.1 Where a temporary vehicle crossing is required, whether in connection with construction, repair or excavation work, or otherwise, such crossing shall not be constructed, laid in place or used without the prior written permission of an authorised officer.

-13.2 All works must be undertaken by a Council approved contractor.
-Council may impose such conditions as it thinks fit on the design and use of temporary crossings and in particular, have regard to the safety and convenience of users of the crossing and the road and the protection of the road.
+- 15.1.
+Where a temporary vehicle crossing is required, whether in connection with construction, repair, or excavation work, or otherwise, such crossing shall not be constructed, laid in place or used without the prior written permission of an authorised officer. - 15.2.
+All works must be undertaken by a Council approved contractor.
+Council may impose such conditions as it thinks fit on the design and use of temporary crossings with regard to the safety and convenience of users of the crossing and the road, the protection of the road, or any other matters.